 Submit your high school transcript to the Office of Admissions

 All official transcripts should be mailed to the Office of Admissions at 232 Silas Hunt Hall, 1 University of Arkansas, Fayetteville, Arkansas 72701.
 The Academic Scholarship Office recalculates all grade point averages to a standard 4-point scale for academic scholarship consideration.
 One extra grade point is given for Advanced Placement, International Baccalaureate, and dual/concurrent courses when clearly indicated on the high school transcript.
 Honors and pre-Advanced Placement courses are not given extra weight in the calculation.

 Submit all ACT and/or SAT test scores to the Office of Admissions

 Superscores are calculated for scholarship consideration, but are not used for fellowship consideration.
-The December ACT is the last national test date used for scholarship consideration, but students may also take the January residual ACT at the University of Arkansas.
-Information on registering for the ACT can be found on the Testing Services Website.
+The December 10 ACT and December 3 SAT are the last national test dates used for priority scholarship consideration.

 Copy and paste or upload supplemental materials into the personalized scholarship application